-With over a decade of experience working beside many of America’s premier art historians, coupled with the dogged determination of a gumshoe detective and the writing style of a novelist, James A. Craig writes more than mere biographies of American maritime artists.
+With over two decades of experience working beside many of America’s premier art historians, coupled with the dogged determination of a gumshoe detective and the writing style of a novelist, James A. Craig writes more than mere biographies of American maritime artists.
 He pens compelling, page turning works that are as entertaining as they are informative.

 Fitz H. Lane: An Artist's Voyage through Nineteenth Century America

 From bold canvas’ depicting storm-tossed seas to tranquil images of harbors bathed in the roseate hues of sunset… from studies of bustling wharves teeming with activity to sketches of regal sail ships lying quietly at anchor, the artwork of Fitz Henry Lane (1804-1864) was a triumph, succeeding in capturing the atmosphere, character, and romance of mid-nineteenth century coastal New England.

 With a vast assortment of previously unknown documents, personal testimonies, and artwork by Lane and his students, Craig has provided “the first glimpse behind the canvas, beyond the career and into the soul of Fitz H. Lane.”

 Frank Vining Smith: Maritime Painting in the 20th Century

 Lauded in his day as “the ultimate in marine painting,” and “America’s most widely known painter of old sailing vessels,” maritime artist Frank Vining Smith (1879-1967) enjoyed a critical and monetary success unlike most artists of the early 20th century.
 Exhibited coast to coast in America’s most influential galleries and collected by such captains of industry as Josiah K. Lilly Jr. of Eli Lilly Pharmaceuticals, museum founder Julian de Cordova, and President Franklin Delano Roosevelt, the maritime art of Frank Vining Smith has in time become part of America’s collective consciousness.